MaxHalford/maxhalford.github.io/content/blog/fairness-competition.md

 For the participants, here are the [test labels](/files/fairness_competition/test_labels.csv) as well as the [final standings](/files/fairness_competition/standings.csv).

 Feel free to reach out and/or comment if you have any questions!

+Edit: after having presented this blog post to the students on Zoom, I realised that some teams had in fact tackled the fairness problem.
+I sincerely apologise for being so brash in saying that no team made any effort.
+I believe I mostly missed this because the fairness scores of the teams that sent me their solution didn't do that well in terms of fairness.